SlicedSilver/Wits-Eng-TeX-Template/README.md

 This package provides all the files needed to support the production and typesetting of a PhD dissertation at the [University of the Witwatersrand](http://www.wits.ac.za/) (Johannesburg, South Africa).
 The format and styling is based closely on the requirements published by the Faculty of Engineering and the Built Environment.

 ## Status
-:warning: The current status of this project is **IMCOMPLETE**.:warning:
+:warning: The current status of this project is **INCOMPLETE**.:warning:
 Work is still being done to match the required university style.

 ## Documentation